martinandersson/nomagichttp/CONTRIBUTING.md

 # Contributing

 This document is an early draft.
-If you wish to become a contributor, please reach out to me; webmaster at martinandersson.com.
+If you wish to become a contributor, please reach out to; webmaster at martinandersson.com.

 ## Upgrading Gradle Wrapper